Destruction Warlock DPS Azerite Traits/Powers and Armor — Battle for Azeroth (BfA) 8.2

 3.1.
 Outer Rings

-Flashpoint is arguably the most important trait for the new raid Battle of Dazar'alor, where there are so many opportunities to take advantage of its bonus.
+Flashpoint is arguably the most important trait for Battle of Dazar'alor, where there are so many opportunities to take advantage of its bonus.

 Crashing Chaos is a strong option for situations where 1-2 targets are present for the majority of active combat time.
 Crashing Chaos provides even more priority target/burst damage, which makes it great for any situation where an important add(s) need to be killed immediately.
-Its only downside is being tied to a 3minutes cooldown.
+Its only downside is being tied to Summon Infernal cooldown.

 Blightborne Infusion is one of the top well rounded traits for Destruction, while having the benefit of being a generic one, allowing flexibility between Demonology and Destruction swap in particular.